-Sydney Town Hall, Melbourne Town Hall, Brisbane City Hall and key landmarks in Hobart will join the global movement to ‘Light up the World for TB’ on Sunday, March 24, 2019.
-These prestigious landmarks will be lit up in red to show their commitment towards ending tuberculosis (TB) globally.
+Sydney Town Hall, Melbourne Town Hall, Brisbane City Hall, Newcastle City Clock-Tower, Adelaide Town Hall, Launceston Town Hall, Trafalgar Bridge in Perth, Darwin Convention Centre and key landmarks in Cairns, Logan City (QLD) and Tasmania joined the global movement to ‘Light up the World for TB’ on Sunday, March 24, 2019.
+These prestigious landmarks were lit up in red to show their commitment towards ending tuberculosis (TB) globally.

 What is World TB Day?

 World TB Day highlights the global epidemic of tuberculosis (TB) and the efforts made to eliminate the disease.

 At present, an estimated one million Australians live with latent (non-infectious) TB.
 In 2017, 1.6 million people globally died from TB and 10 million people became gravely ill with the disease, surpassing HIV & AIDS.